cohbev/python-email-address-validator/README.md

 # Email-Address-Validator
 A Python script for accurately validating email addresses according to the RFCs.
-Text file with rules included.
-Documentation included.
+A file with rules and references is included.